Mastercard/client-encryption-csharp/README.md

 `RestSharpFieldLevelEncryptionInterceptor` is located in the [`ClientEncryption.RestSharp`](https://www.nuget.org/packages/Mastercard.Developer.ClientEncryption.RestSharp/) package.

 ##### Usage:
-1. Create a new file (for instance, `ApiClientWithEncryption.cs`) extending the definition of the generated `ApiClient` class:
+1. Create a new file (for instance, `MastercardApiClient.cs`) extending the definition of the generated `ApiClient` class:

 ```cs
 partial class ApiClient